Ivette Perfecto, Ph.D.

 M.S.
 Ecology, 1982, University of Michigan

 Another research project examines how local and landscape level factors affect diversity and ecosystem services (pollination and pest control) in urban gardens in Southeast Michigan.
-In collaboration with Lesli Hoey (Urban Planning) and John Vandemeer (EEB), this project also examines the spatial distribution of vegetable gardens in Ann Arbor how public policies may affect the spatial patterns of gardens.
+In collaboration with Lesli Hoey (Urban Planning, UM) and John Vandemeer (EEB, UM), this project also examines the spatial distribution of vegetable gardens in Ann Arbor and how public policies may affect the spatial patterns of gardens.